a-newman/blog/src/posts/working-it-out.md

 The waistband is too high!
 The waist seam extends the largest part of my tummy!
 You can see all of my underwear dimples!
-I checked the photos on the front of the pattern--the top of the legggings seemed to hit the model right around the belly button.
+I checked the photos on the front of the pattern--the top of the leggings seemed to hit the model right around the belly button.
 Mine surpassed my belly button by several inches.
 Did I have a freakishly low belly button?